J0rgeSerran0/UcsMetadataUtility/README.md

 <a target="_blank" href="https://www.paypal.com/paypalme/jorserp"><img src="images/PayPal.png" />&nbsp;Pay me a coffee if find this tool useful</a>

-> This is a multiplatform Web Tool to create medatada following the UCS - Universal Category System proposals
+> Is a multiplatform Web Tool to create medatada following the UCS - Universal Category System proposals

 **UCS** is a public domain initiative to provide the use of a set category list for the classification of sound effects